So you want to publish a series on NeonMob? Brilliant idea! We love you already :)

 Titles & Descriptions

 While the art is the most important part of your series, the words you use to name and describe your work is also a crucial element.
-Every card has context that only you know — so, make sure to take the time to tell the story of your work with 1-2 sentence (minimum) descriptions and clear, compelling titles.
+Every card has context that only you know — so, make sure to take the time and tell the story of your work with 1-2 sentence (minimum) descriptions and clear, compelling titles.

-Colored gem icons represent the approximate rarities across a series.
+Colored gem icons represent the rarities across a series.
 Cards that are part of your "core series" will be either common, uncommon, rare, very rare, or extremely rare.
 Chases and variants are special rarities that are considered part of the "special series."

 To learn more about assigning rarities, refer to our Creator Handbook.

 One of the most fun parts of making a series is making the cover.
-Think of it like an album or book cover: You want your cover to convey the story of the series.
-It's up to you whether you want to overlay text over a single image, or a collage of images, or create an entirely new artwork specifically for the cover.
+Think of it like an album or book cover: you want your cover to convey the story of the series.
+It's up to you whether you want to overlay text over a single image, or a collage of images, or create an entirely new piece of artwork specifically for the cover.
 At the very least, your cover image should include the title of your series.